Skip to main content

 Drink with sliced oranges inside of tea cup

-I love this wonderful recipe that is packed with vitamin C. It's especially useful when you're battling a cold or just need an extra boost of vitamin C. The recipe for this hot Citrus tea is from the wonderful Honeysuckle, and it brought back wonderful memories.
+I love this wonderful recipe that is packed with vitamin C. It's beneficial when you're battling a cold or just need an extra boost of vitamin C. The recipe for this hot Citrus tea is from the wonderful Honeysuckle, and it brought back wonderful memories.

 Although in Korea they use the Yuja fruit, which my Korean mother never made into tea, the recipe I found uses 2 lemons and 1 orange.
 After washing the fruit, I sliced it thinly, including the rinds.
 I then added 2 inches of ground ginger root, a tablespoon of turmeric, and a cup of raw honey, and mixed all the ingredients together in a bowl.
 The wonderful aroma of these ingredients together was just amazing.